-- Licensing: Interaction Server will enable Kafka Capture Point functionality only if the technical license (iwd_jms_cp) is present. - Interaction Server 8.5.305+ must be installed. - Existing Kafka cluster must be present.
-It should be running brokers of version "0.10.1.0" or newer. - Minimum JRE 8 is required. - OpenJDK 11 is recommended. - Kafka is supported by using Java Kafka client and requires Java in order to work.
+- Licensing: Interaction Server will enable Kafka Capture Point functionality only if the technical license (iwd jms cp) is present. - Existing Kafka cluster must be present.
+It should be running brokers of version "0.10.1.0" or newer. - Java 8 is the minimum required version.
+Java 11 is recommended. - Kafka is supported by using Java Kafka client and requires Java in order to work.
 If Java is not installed or not properly configured, Kafka functionality will not be available.
 All required jar files are provided in IP.
 These jars should be correctly specified in the Java Class Path option in Interaction Server.
 See Java configuration.